 Best Run Flat Tires: Buying Guide

 The main advantage of grand-touring tires is their outstanding treadlife.
-The best tires in this category often come with a 70,000-mile treadwear warranty, which means that you can use them up to 6 seasons without worrying about replacing them.
+The best tires in this category often come with a 70,000-mile treadwear warranty, which means that you can use them for up to 6 seasons without worrying about replacing them.
 Grand-touring tires are also very quiet and comfortable, and that’s true even for run-flat models.
 This makes them a great choice for people that drive a lot with their BMWs or use them for long road trips.

 On the performance side, grand-touring tires are adequate for the average driver.
 They don’t offer the most engaging driving experience in the world, but can still be driven hard in most circumstances.
 Grand-touring tires are also excellent when it rains, especially in very heavy rain, thanks to their outstanding hydroplaning resistance.
 Most all-season grand-touring tires today can also provide traction in light snow, which is another great advantage.

-That said, if you own more powerful versions of BMW 1-Series or 3-Series, these tires won’t cut the mustard.
+That said, if you own more powerful versions of the BMW 1-Series or 3-Series, these tires won’t cut the mustard.
 They simply lack the ultimate sharpness, traction, and grip for very fast driving in the corners.

-Like grand-touring tires, crossover and SUV touring tires last very long, with treadwear warranties that range from 60,000-miles to 80,000-miles, depending on the model.
+Like grand-touring tires, crossover and SUV touring tires last very long, with treadwear warranties that range from 60,000 miles to 80,000 miles, depending on the model.
 They are also very comfortable and quiet and provide the driver with enough traction, grip, and braking power for most circumstances.
 As expected, touring tires aren’t the best choice for performance driving, but you are also not able to find them in dimensions made for sporty versions of BMW crossovers and SUVs.

-BMW doesn’t offer run flat tires on all of their performance models, but most of them still come with this new technology.
+BMW doesn’t offer run-flat tires on all of their performance models, but most of them still come with this new technology.
 High-performance tires, as their name suggests, are specifically made for fast, performance cars.
 They are more focused on performance rather than comfort.

 While we are at it, let’s mention ultra-high-performance tires and max-performance tires.
 These tires have an even more aggressive compound than high-performance tires.
-For “M” cars, we recommend ultra-high-performance tires if you mostly drive on the street, or max-performance tires if you use your BMW sports car on track days.
+For “M” cars, we recommend ultra-high-performance tires if you mostly drive on the street or max-performance tires if you use your BMW sports car on track days.

 Whatever performance tires you choose, be prepared for a shorter treadwear warranty than what you’d get on grand-touring tires.
-High-performance tires are good in this regard, with some models getting even to 60,000-miles warranty, but ultra-high-performance tires (40,000-miles) and max-performance tires (no treadwear warranty) are much worse.
+High-performance tires are good in this regard, with some models getting even to 60,000 miles warranty, but ultra-high-performance tires (40,000 miles) and max-performance tires (no treadwear warranty) are much worse.

 Performance tires also have worse ride quality than grand-touring tires due to the stiffer sidewall and produce more noise at higher speeds.
 On top of that, they are also much more expensive than grand-touring tires.
 Driving a sports car has always been expensive, anyway.

 BMW is one of the few manufacturers that offers sporty crossovers, some even with the “M” badge.
 If you happen to own one of those vehicles, then you will need Street/Sport tires.
 These tires are specifically designed for fast crossovers and are similar in most regards to high-performance tires.
-Compared to Crossover/SUV Touring tires, these have worse ride quality and more noise on the highway, but also a much more responsive ride.
+Compared to Crossover/SUV Touring tires, these have worse ride quality and more noise on the highway but also a much more responsive ride.

-The best tires in this category have high levels of traction and grip, and also excellent braking performance.
-That said, they mostly come in very big sizes (over 18-inches), and are very, very expensive.
+The best tires in this category have high levels of traction and grip and also excellent braking performance.
+That said, they mostly come in very big sizes (over 18 inches), and are very, very expensive.

-What About the Weather?
+5. What About the Weather?